-Microsoft, some days ago released an add-in for Microsoft Excel called Data Explorer.
-The free add-in has been designed with the sole purpose for reducing your efforts in searching, shaping and preparing data.
-You might agree, getting your important personal/official data into analysis-ready format can become a task when using a spreadsheet hence, Data Explorer for Office Excel to overcome this hurdle.
-You can do it all, from reshaping to importing, filtering and grouping your data in a new ribbon tab interface.
+Microsoft has released an add-in for Microsoft Excel called Data Explorer.
+It is now called Microsoft Power Query.
+The free add-in has been designed with the sole purpose of reducing your efforts in searching, shaping and preparing data.
+You might agree, getting your important personal/official data into an analysis-ready format can become a task when using a spreadsheet hence, this plugin, to overcome this hurdle.
+You can do it all, from reshaping to importing, filtering, and grouping your data in a new ribbon tab interface.

-As mentioned, Data Explorer is a free add-in.
-What’s cool about Data Explorer is it can impressively handle a wide variety of formats such as CSV, HTML tables, Facebook and more.
+As mentioned, Microsoft Power Query is a free add-in.
+What’s cool about Microsoft Power Query is it can impressively handle a wide variety of formats such as CSV, HTML tables, Facebook and more.
 One can combine data from multiple, disparate data sources and then shape it in order to prepare the data for further analysis in tools like Excel and PowerPivot.

 The tab if you observe, houses various useful options under the ‘Get External Data’ section.
 Using this, you can either import any data from